Scott Peterson Lawyer Mark Geragos Knew Dangers Of 'Stealth Jurors' Going Into Murder Trial

 “It’s rare because in a sense there’s almost two reversals.
 The reversal of the death sentence and sort of a reversal of the guilt phase.
 Although it hasn’t quite been reversed yet, it’s certainly heading in that direction,” commented criminal defense attorney Jared Winter of Bonjour, Thorman, Burns, & Dahm.

-If a new trial is ordered for Peterson, prosecutors would be able to pursue the death penalty that was overturned back in August.
+If a new trial is ordered for Peterson, prosecutors would be able to pursue the death penalty which was overturned back in August.

 You must log in to post a comment.